xpqx/IntroToAlgorithms/clrs-errata-and-personal-opinions/readme.md

 #### Ch2 Page 17
 - "We start with insertion sort, which is an efficient algorithm for sorting a small number of elements."
 - I think the above sentence should read: We start with insertion sort, __which just like bubble sort,__ is an efficient algorithm for sorting a small number of elements.

+#### Ch4 Section 4.1 Page 69

+- "Suppose that you been offered the opportunity to invest in the Volatile Chemical Corporation."
+- The sentence above should read, "Suppose that you __have__ been offered the opportunity to invest in the Volatile Chemical Corporation."